Manage Jaw Joint Pain and Conditions

 The temporomandibular joint (also called the TMJ) refers to the jaw joint, which holds your jaw bone onto the rest of the skull.
 Sometimes people develop disorders related to their TMJ, causing pain, difficulty using the jaw, or other issues.
-Our oral surgeons, Dr. Robert Wood, Dr. Nicholas Coles, and Dr. Negin Saghafi may be able to help control symptoms of TMJ issues to create a healthier, more comfortable bite.
+Drs.
+Wood, Coles, Saghafi, and Holbrook will help control symptoms of TMJ issues so that you can perform daily tasks comfortably while ensuring a proper bite.

 Symptoms of TMJ Disorders

 TMJ disorders affect everyone differently.
 Some patients experience minimal discomfort, while others find it difficult to eat or speak without pain or jaw locking.
 If you experience one or more of these symptoms, you may have a TMJ disorder: